 College of Liberal Arts 2019 Excellence in Teaching Award

-Nationally Certified Teacher of Music through Music Teachers National Association (NCTM)
+Nationally Certified Teacher of Music Music Teachers National Association (NCTM)

 Distinguished Honorary Member of the National Society of Collegiate Scholars (NSCS)

-Professor of the month through National Residence Hall Honorary
+Professor of the Month National Residence Hall Honorary

-Master Teacher of the Year Nominee for Front Range Community College
+Master Teacher of the Year Nominee Front Range Community College

 March to Education Honorary Presenter